What is Myofascia?

 Why does fascia need releasing?

 Fascia gets STUCK.
-Through dehydration, trauma, injury, surgery, overuse and immobility.
+Through dehydration, trauma, injury, surgery, overuse, poor posture and immobility.
 It is meant to separate parts of our body, allowing structures to slide and glide and thereby function optimally and with ease.

 Myosfascial release techniques, applied gently and slowly to the skin, encourage these layers of fascia to separate from the structures they have become adhered to, thus creating SPACE in the body.
 This allows all body systems (think about all the different structures I told you were wrapped in fascia) to operate at their best.